-455-11.3.1 General: The quantity to be paid for will be the length, in feet, of steel piling furnished, spliced, driven and accepted, up to the authorized length, including any additions and excluding any deletions thereto as approved by the Engineer.

-455-11.3.2 Point Protectors: The quantity to be paid for will be each for the total of point protectors authorized, furnished, and properly installed.

-455-11.4 Test Piles: The quantity to be paid for of test piles of various types, will be the length, in feet, of test piling furnished, driven and accepted, according to the authorized length list, and any extensions thereof as approved by the Engineer.
+- 455-11.3.1 General: The quantity to be paid for will be the length, in feet, of Steel Piling furnished, spliced, driven and accepted, up to the authorized length, including any additions and excluding any deletions thereto as approved by the Engineer. - 455-11.3.2 Point Protectors: The quantity to be paid for will be each for the total of point protectors authorized, furnished, and properly installed. - 455-11.4 Test Piles: The quantity to be paid for of test piles of various types, will be the length, in feet, of Test Piling furnished, driven and accepted, according to the authorized length list, and any additions or deletions thereof as approved by the Engineer.

-Where a test pile is left in place as a permanent pile, it will be paid for only as test piles.
-Any extensions necessary to continue driving the pile for test purposes, as authorized by the Engineer, will be paid for as test piles.
-Other extensions of piles, additional length paid for splicing and build-ups will be included in the quantities of regular piling and will not be paid for as test piling.
+Where a test pile is left in place as a permanent pile, it will be paid for only as Test Piles.
+Any extensions necessary to continue driving the pile for test purposes, as authorized by the Engineer, will be paid for as Test Piles.
+Other build-ups made only to incorporate the pile into the structure as a permanent pile will be included in the quantities of regular Piling and will not be paid for as Test Piling.

-455-11.5 Dynamic Load Tests: Payment will be based on the number of dynamic load tests as shown in the Plans or authorized by the Engineer, completed and accepted in accordance with the Contract Documents.
+455-11.5 Dynamic Load Tests: The quantity to be paid for will be the number of dynamic load tests as shown in the plans or authorized by the Engineer, actually applied to piles, completed and accepted in accordance with the Contract Documents.
+Dynamic load tests may be applied to test piles and/or production piles.

 No separate payment will be made for dynamic load tests used to evaluate the Contractor's driving equipment.
 This will generally be done on the first test pile or production pile driven on a project with each combination of proposed hammer and pile size and/or a separate pile to evaluate any proposed followers, or piles driven to evaluate proposed changes in the driving system.
 No payment will be made for dynamic load tests used to evaluate the integrity of a pre-planned epoxy-bonded dowel splice.
-Include all costs associated with dynamically testing production piles with epoxy-bonded dowel splices under Pay Item No. 455-34.
-No payment will be made for dynamic load tests on test piles.
+Include all costs associated with dynamically testing production piles with epoxy-bonded dowel splices in the Pay Item 455-34.